snowplow/documentation/docs/destinations/forwarding-events/snowbridge/configuration/transformations/custom-scripts/create-a-script/index.md

 	Data         interface{}
   HTTPHeaders  map[string]string
 }
-}
 ```

-This structure is represented as an object in the script engine, and serves as both the input and output of the script
+This structure is represented as an object in the script engine, and serves as both the input and output of the script.

 Scripts must define a main function with a single input argument: